conan-io/docs/ci_tutorial/packages_pipeline/multi_configuration.rst

 - The second step is create from the ``graph.json`` a ``built.json`` **package list** file, with the packages that needs to be uploaded, in this case, only the packages that have been built from source (``--graph-binaries=build``) will be uploaded.
 This is done for efficiency and faster uploads.
 - Third step is to enable the ``packages`` repository.
-It was not enabled to guarantee that al possible dependencies came from ``develop`` repo only.
+It was not enabled to guarantee that all possible dependencies came from ``develop`` repo only.
 - Then, we will upload the ``built.json`` package list to the ``packages`` repository, creating the ``uploaded_release.json`` package list with the new location of the packages (the server repository).